Marvel’s ‘Avengers: Endgame’ Footage Has Been Leaked Online

 Already, the footage has been used to create “screenshots, gifs, short clips, and detailed posts” that are currently circulating online.
 As a result of this, the advice has been given that people wishing to view Avengers: Endgame on the big screen and without spoilers should be careful while online in the lead up to the premiere date — or avoid social media altogether.
 Something that, in this day and age, can be pretty hard.

-CNBC News have asked Disney for a comment regarding the leak.
+CNBC asked Disney for a comment regarding the leak.
 However, they have not yet publicly responded.
 Marvel Studios did release a message via their official Twitter account and using the hashtag #DontSpoilTheEndgame, though.
-The message speaks out regarding spoilers for those who see the movie and then speak about it afterward but the message has been posted in a timely manner that has many fans wondering if it is actually directed at the leaked footage of Avengers: Endgame.
+The message speaks out regarding spoilers for those who see the movie and then speak about it afterward, but the message has been posted in a timely manner that has many fans wondering if it is actually directed at the leaked footage of Avengers: Endgame.

 #DontSpoilTheEndgame pic.twitter.com/CrlCh6GBdU